 - Whisk in zest, egg, and vanilla.
 Beat until well-combined.

-- In a small bowl, whisk together flour, baking soda, and salt.
-Stir half of the flour mixture into your wet ingredients, followed by the milk and then the rest of the flour.
+In a small bowl, whisk together flour, baking powder, and salt.
+Stir half of the flour mixture into your wet ingredients, followed by the buttermilk and then the rest of the flour.
 Mix until just combined and fold in the cranberries.

 - Transfer batter to prepared baking dish and gently smooth out the top.
 Sprinkle with remaining sugar.
 Bake for 30 to 40 minutes* until top is golden and a toothpick inserted into the center comes out mostly clean, with just a few dry crumbs.